Scalping using price action is a huge rush (and it is very profitable too).

 Who’s in control of price?

 I do most of my trading on larger time frames.
-And even on those larger time frames I constantly ask myself “who’s in control of price?”; that question saves me from making huge mistakes, you can see how below.
+And even on those larger time frames I constantly ask myself “who’s in control of price?”; that question saves me from making huge mistakes.

-Asking myself “who’s in control of price” forces me to think about price objectively.
-It forces me to properly analyses price.
-Instead of making a hasty decision, I am forcing myself to make an informed decision.
+Asking yourself “who’s in control of price” forces you to think about price objectively.
+It forces you to properly analyses price.
+Instead of making a hasty decision, you are forcing myself to make an informed decision.

 Now, if I ask myself that question when trading 12 hour charts.
 Imagine how much more important it is when I am price action scalping a 5 minute chart; when I only have about 30 seconds to make a trading decision.